-Touch the Style parameter (or press one of the STYLE buttons on the control panel) to open the Style Select window, and choose a different Style.
+Touch the Style parameter (or press the STYLE SELECT button on the control panel) to open the Style Select window, and choose a different Style.

 Choose the Sounds

 Touch the Kbd parameter (or use the KEYBOARD SET LIBRARY buttons) to open the Keyboard Set Select window, and choose a different set of Sounds for the keyboard.
 You can also use the KEYBOARD SET buttons under the display.